syjul/ece1724-final-project/README.md

 As a user without management permissions, the flow is simple.
 After entering your login information, you will be directed to the dashboard where you will have the option to take quizzes assigned to you.
 Clicking on "Take" will open the quiz interface.
 Filling out this interface and clicking save will result in your response being saved.
 Lastly, there is a logout button in the navbar for when you are finished taking quizzes.

+Naviagating to the login page without logging out will redirect the user to their dashboard.
+If the user is not logged in and tries to access pages, they will be redirected to the login page.

 As a user with management permissions, you will notice after logging in there are more options in the navbar.

 ### Manage Users